jkiala2/SOC/OpenCTI/README.md

 ## Installation of OpenCTI

-YOpenCTI relies on several main components: a web user interface, a backend (API), and a database.
+OpenCTI relies on several main components: a web user interface, a backend (API), and a database.
 It is recommended to use Docker to simplify the installation process.

 ## Steps to install OpenCTI using Docker: